 The microphone's noise handling performance is decent.
 The mic can separate your voice from moderate ambient noise around you, although your voice may sound a bit more boxy and muddy.
 If you're taking a call while in a loud environment like a busy street, you should still be understandable.

 The Wyze Buds Pro's battery performance is sub-par.
 They're advertised to last 4.5 hours continuously with the ANC on, and we measured a very similar amount.
 They also have three additional charges in their carrying case, which is handy when you're on the go.
 You can use one bud while the other one charges too.
 That said, battery life can vary depending on usage, and your experience may vary.
 Although they don't have a power-saving feature, you can turn their auto-pause feature on or off using their companion app.
 This feature doesn't turn off the headphones when you're not using them, though.
+If you're looking for earbuds with a longer continuous battery life, you may prefer the Sony WF-C500 Truly Wireless.

 The Wyze app is decent.
 You can turn the ANC on or off and turn transparency mode on.
 You can map the single, double, and triple tap commands and call-related controls, choose which voice assistant you want to use (whether it's your phone's voice assistant or Alexa), rename the buds, turn on or off the auto-pause feature, and see the battery level of the buds and case.
 You can also turn on the 'Bass Booster' feature, but it's been reported that this is a typo and that this feature is an 'Adaptive EQ'.
 However, we don't currently test this feature.